SJellen/SJellen/README.md

 - rights definition and ownership
 - entitlement and access authorization
+- registry-backed auditability
-- registry-backed auditability and settlement primitives
+- settlement and clearinghouse primitives

 The goal is to make sports rights **computable**, reducing ambiguity across leagues, distributors, platforms, regulators, and downstream systems.

+Together, the USG whitepaper and RFC series define a minimum viable protocol stack:

+**rights graph → entitlement enforcement → authoritative registry substrate**

 ---

 ## 📘 Normative Protocol Surface

-The following documents define the **normative protocol surface** of USG.
+The following documents define the standards-oriented surface of USG.
-These are standards-oriented specifications.
 Whitepapers and briefs elsewhere in the canon are interpretive, exploratory, or contextual.

 - **The Universal Sports Graph — Blueprint Edition**
   DOI-backed whitepaper defining the problem space, protocol goals, and architectural framing.